Cultural Arts Series - Fall 2014

 Experience the sizzling hot Brazilian dance that was brought to the Americas by African slaves.
 Samba is highly energetic, rhythmical and fun to learn.
 Come prepared to learn the dance of celebration and joy.

-Cummings-Perrucci Lecture on Class, Race and Gender Inequality: bell hooks
+Cummings-Perrucci Lecture Series on Class, Race, and Gender Inequality: bell hooks

 Loeb Playhouse • 5 PM